radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 > **Note:** It may seem odd that the arrow in this figure points from "North" to "South", but this is simply because we are operating in a coalescent framework and therefore the `move_lineages` function operates **backwards in time**.

 ## Preparing real data for analysis
-We need to gather and construct several input files before we can actually apply momi to our Anolis data.
+We need to gather and construct several input files before we can actually apply momi2 to our Anolis data.
 * [**Population assignment file**](#population-assignment-file) - This is a tab or space separated list of sample names and population names to which they are assigned.
 Sample names need to be exactly the same as they are in the VCF file.
 Population names can be anything, but it's useful if they're meaningful.
-* [**Properly formatted VCF**](#properly-formatted-vcf) - We do have the VCF file output from the ipyrad Anolis assembly, but it requires a bit of massaging before it's ready for momi.
+* [**Properly formatted VCF**](#properly-formatted-vcf) - We do have the VCF file output from the ipyrad Anolis assembly, but it requires a bit of massaging before it's ready for momi2.
 It must be zipped and indexed in such a way as to make it searchable.
 * [**BED file**](#bed-file) - This file specifies genomic regions to include in when calculating the SFS.
 It is composed of 3 columns which specify 'chrom', 'chromStart', and 'chromEnd'.
 * [**The allele counts file**](#the-allele-counts-file) - The allele counts file is an intermediate file that we must generate on the way to constructing the SFS. momi2 provides a function for this.
 * [**Genereate the SFS**](#genereate-the-sfs) - The culmination of all this housekeeping is the SFS file which we will use for demographic inference.